tsamantanis/titanic-data-challenges/README.md

 # FEW 2.5 Tutorial 2 Loading Data

-Data needs to come from somewhere and usually there is a lot of it.
-For this example you will use data from the Titanic in JSON format.
+Data needs to come from somewhere and usually, there is a lot of it.
+For this example, you will use data from the Titanic in JSON format.

-Often you'll want to convert data from it's raw form into things that make it easier to understand.
-For example the Titanic dataset is a list of objects that contain for each passenger.
+Often you'll want to convert data from its raw form into things that make it easier to understand.
+For example, the Titanic dataset is a list of objects that contain for each passenger.

 Your goal in this tutorial is to load the Titanic dataset and extract useful information from it.